outofforest/dymension/README.md

 so I'm only mentioning here that BTRFS and ZFS filesystems are the good implementations.
 For the purpose of this example, the data blob could be stored on such filesystem and snapshot could be taken every 150 operations and mounted to serve the queries coming from the light clients.

+## Synchronization

+When not synchronized full node connects to the sequencer:
+1. full nodes communicates the latest synchronized batch
+2. sequencer computes the diff between reported batch and the latest ones and sends it to the full node
+3. changes are applied
+4. hash of the merkle tree is compared to the expected one

+Probably it happens that in meantime, new batches are produced.
+It means that process must be repeated in a loop until real-time data cover all the expected updates.

+Obviously, if the process of synchronization is slower than the process of producing new batches then full node won't be able to synchronize its state.

+## Scalability

+Sequencer communicates updates using unicast channel connected to each full node.
+It means that, while number of full nodes grows, the bandwidth available to the sequencer saturates quickly.

+To mitigate this, the network of distribution nodes might be created.
+In this scheme sequencer broadcasts data to those distribution nodes, and they send data further to the full nodes.
+Distribution nodes should be allocated across the world to allow full nodes to find the fastest one.

+Many layers of distribution nodes might be created, or in extreme case, each full node might be a distribution node.
+In this case all the full nodes form a mesh network.

+In setups described above sequencer still must send the complete set of data to every node connected to it directly.
+Alternatively, it could send a subset of operations to every connected node, saving on bandwidth.
+In this case, full nodes must be connected to many distributed nodes to receive the full set of operations.
+In this setup, the sequence of operations is no longer guaranteed by the TCP protocol, so operations must be cached, sorted and processed in order.

+## Latency

+There is a trade-off between scalability and latency.
+Introducing intermediate nodes, increases latency because there are more hops between the sequencer and full nodes.
+Each hop introduces delay caused by the processing time required to receive, verify and broadcast the data.

+## Security

+### Data integrity

+All the data broadcasted by the sequencer are signed using its private key.
+Sequencer's public key is publicly known so al the full nodes might verify that data are legit even if they are received from some intermediate node.

+Obviously the sequencer is the source of the ground truth, meaning that its maintainer may recalculate all the past batches and create new valid signatures.
+To mitigate it, the sequencer should be built out of many nodes which must agree on signing data using some consensus protocol like pBFT.

+### Liveness

+It might happen that malicious intermediate node stops broadcasting the data.
+To mitigate this full nodes and light clients should connect to many peers.
+To save on bandwidth, connected peers could work in two modes: primary and secondary.
+In primary mode, peer sends all the data.
+In secondary mode, peer might send only some headers to notify others that operations are streamed.

+By doing this, in case of malicious primary peer, connected nodes knows that data mnight be requested from other nodes.

+### Network partitioning

+Malicious sequencer could send different set of operations to different nodes.
+In discussed setup it's possible because sequencer is a trusted party.
+Full nodes might detect this, if they start receiving different sets of operations from connected peers, being correctly signed by the sequencer.